-The Compensation Committee reviews the peer group total target compensation (including the individual elements noted above) for each NEO.
-The competitive peer group market data is prepared, analyzed, and presented to the Compensation Committee by FW Cook, the Committee's independent compensation consultant.
+The Compensation Committee reviews the peer group total target compensation for each NEO.
+The competitive peer group market data is prepared, analyzed, and presented to the Compensation Committee by Frederic W. Cook & Co.
+(FW Cook), the Committee's independent compensation consultant.
 FW Cook also provides a broader set of survey data that is size-adjusted to reflect companies of similar revenue scope.